ninoNinkovic/LiveStamps/README.md

 },
 ```

-####Regex Patterns
+###Regex Patterns

 In order to make a stamp 'live' so that is updated whenever the document is saved, a regex pattern must be supplied.
+Advanced users can feel free to define any regex pattern they wish, however for docblock tags a built in default pattern is supplied.

+### The default Regex/stamp pattern

-LiveStamps uses a simple "flag matching" paradigm which conforms nicely with docblock tags and is fairly safe/easy to implement using the 'auto' value for the regex and stamp keys:
+If you are using a stamp within docblock tags your best bet is to simply use the "auto" value for the regex and stamp keys respectively.
+The flags LiveStamps to use a simple "flag matching" paradigm which conforms nicely with docblock tags and is fairly safe/easy to implement:

 ```json
 # Auto defined stamp regex: